akabanov/sneaky_bird_apps_template/README.md

 _That's it.
 Now you're ready to use the template to set up a project._

 ## Roadmap

-- Check if the App display name substitution works for Android (uncomment `update_app_label` in the `Fastfile` first)

-- Document how to add permissions, capabilities and entitlements

 - Add flavours setup (only after I do a real project that uses them)
   - Check if [badge](https://github.com/HazAT/fastlane-plugin-badge) plugin is useful